TuftsCTSI/N3C/reports/03-march.md

 > If the work was not completed, please explain why.
 > If a task or activity hasn’t started yet, please indicate that in your report.

-## OHDSI Environment for N3C (Kyrylo)
+## OHDSI Environment for N3C (Kyrylo Simonov)

-Kyrylo attended 1h meeting to discuss deployment of the OHDSI tool stack on the Databricks platform and related compatibility concerns.
+Attended 1h meeting to discuss deployment of the OHDSI tool stack on the Databricks platform and related compatibility concerns.

-## ETL of EHR to OMOP (Kyle)
+## ETL of EHR to OMOP (Kyle Zollo-Venecek)

 EHR data is being transformed from the Epic Clarity model to the OMOP CDM specification.
 Currently, the database contains: